Home How it works Tutors Subjects Insights FAQ Check French Availability

 French Tutoring — Frequently Asked

 Yes.
-We offer 1-on-1 tutoring for IGCSE French on Cambridge (0520) and Edexcel (4FR1) boards.
-Sessions cover all four skills — listening, reading, writing, and speaking — with grammar practice and past paper technique throughout.
+We offer 1-on-1 French tutoring for both Cambridge CAIE IGCSE (0520) and Edexcel IGCSE (4FR0).
+Sessions cover all four skills — reading, writing, listening, and speaking — with particular focus on written components and oral preparation.

 Yes.
-We teach IB DP French Language B at SL and HL, covering all required themes, Paper 1 and Paper 2 technique, and Individual Oral (IO) preparation.
-We also support IB Language A French for native or near-native speakers.
+We teach IB French Language B at SL and HL, including Paper 1 reading comprehension, Paper 2 written production across text types, and individual oral preparation.
+HL students also receive support for literary text study.

 Take the First Step